Kevinemug/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

-### Web Infrastructure design
+# 0x09.
+Web infrastructure design

-The files contain links to design images hosted on the image hosting service; imgur.
+## Description

+This project contains links to diagrams representing different web infrastructures.
+Its goal is to understand, on a very high-level, how web infrastructures are organized and what are their components.